CoHive-Software/docs/CONTRIBUTION.md

    - _BOARD_: Replace "BENCH" label with "DEPLOYED" label as team members are assigned roles and move them to bottom of lane
 4. **Once development teams have been drafted you will be contacted to verify your interest, assigned role and estimated availability**
    - At this time you may **"approve"** and join the team or **"pass"** in which case the member next in the queue will be offered the position.
+5. **From this point on** look to the project's specific channel in the lower portion of the discord server where you and your team will be given Team Discord Roles
+   - This will become the main lane for communication post team initialization.

+### NOTE:
 _Once you have been assigned a team, one of the team members will be assigned "Project Manager" role and delegate tasks in the [Trello Workspace](https://trello.com/w/cohivesoftware)_
+### NOTE:
+_Members who are not assigned to the team officially are still welcome to observe/contribute on a **volunteer** basis (appreciated, but not counted towards your hourly contribution)_

 # Roles:
 | Contributor | Sales | Design | Develop | Document | X | Total Hours |